pBread/2025-twilio-se-hackathon-sssi/README.md

 The architecture implements a "conscious-subconscious" pattern, similar to [Talker-Reasoner](https://arxiv.org/abs/2410.08328).
 The primary LLM is solely focused on customer dialogue while background processes monitor and adjust its behavior through state updates.

-Three control mechanisms enable sophisticated agent management:
+The demo features three control layers:

 ### Recall

 Recall is cross-agent, episodic memory.
-Human-annotated transcripts are stored in a vector database.
-During active calls, the system retrieves similar historical conversations and injects relevant feedback into the primary LLM's context.
+Human-annotated call transcripts are embedded in a vector store.
+During conversations, the system retrieves contextually similar historical calls and injects their feedback into the active LLM.
 This creates a learning loop without requiring model retraining or system prompt modifications.

 ### Governance Bot